portworx/lcfs/INSTALL.md

 These four steps are detailed below.

-##  Step 1 - Install LCFS file system
+##  Step 1 - Install the LCFS file system
 1. Build and install LCFS file system following the instructions in [that directory](https://github.com/portworx/px-graph/blob/master/lcfs/README.md).
 2. Stop docker - for example, `sudo systemctl stop docker`
 3. Chose a device to provide to lcfs.  lcfs requires a block device (you can also use a file, but this is not recommended due to performance reasons).
 In this example, we use `/dev/sdb`.